College of Engineering, Trivandrum: Rankings

-College of Engineering, Trivandrum was ranked 110 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2022.
+College of Engineering, Thiruvananthapuram was ranked 110 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2022.

-Architecture department of College of Engineering, Trivandrum was ranked 14 among architecture colleges by the National Institutional Ranking Framework (NIRF) in 2022.
+Architecture department of College of Engineering, Thiruvananthapuram was ranked 14 among architecture colleges by the National Institutional Ranking Framework (NIRF) in 2022.

-For the year 2022, College of Engineering Trivandrum submitted details for National Institutional Ranking Framework (NIRF) in Engineering, Architecture & Management, but got ranking only for Engineering & Architecture.
+For the year 2022, College of Engineering Thiruvananthapuram submitted details for National Institutional Ranking Framework (NIRF) in Engineering, Architecture & Management, but got ranking only for Engineering & Architecture.

+For the year 2024, College of Engineering Thiruvananthapuram was ranked 108 among engineering colleges by the National Institutional Ranking Framework (NIRF) in 2024.